danielpetisme/michelin-kafkaday-2024/lab1.md

 ```
 Cluster cost = Confluent Kafka Unit (aka.
 CKU == compute)/hour + storage/hour + ingress + egress
 ```
-As you cann the actual price of a cluster depends on its usage.
+As you can imagine the actual price of a cluster depends on its usage.
 More details on pricing can be found [here](https://www.confluent.io/confluent-cloud/pricing/).

 ![image](images/Create-Cluster-Confluent-Cloud-Cluster-Name.png)